 Registration is limited to 30 participants, selected on the basis of first come first serve.
 Those only wishing to register for this master class and not the Living Knowledge Conference will be put on a waiting list first.
 They will be accepted after May 1st if there are places left.
 The costs are 50 euro per person, including lunch; 75 euro for those not participating in the Living Knowledge Conference.

 Participants will receive a certificate of attendance.

-The workshop on Community-based Participatory Research will be facilitated by Prof. dr. Budd Hall and Prof. dr. Rajesh Tandon.
-Hall & Tandon are presently UNESCO Co-Chairs on Community-based Research & Social Responsibility of Higher Education (since 2012).
-They worked together for four decades and are currently promoting a Global Consortium of Knowledge-for-Change (K4C) to train the next generation students and practitioners in CBPR through a mutually respectful partnership between research institutions and universities and practitioner organisations (civil society, local government, local business associations, etc).
+Our facilitators are currently promoting the Global Consortium of Knowledge-for-Change (K4C) to train the next generation students and practitioners in CBPR through a mutually respectful partnership between research institutions and universities and practitioner organisations (civil society, local government, local business associations, etc).

 Suriani Dzulkifli is the programme manager and co-instructor/facilitator of the Knowledge for Change (K4C) training programme in community based participatory research, an initiative of the UNESCO Chair in Community-Based Research and Social Responsibility in Higher Education.
 She is a UNESCO Chair certified CBPR mentor of the Salish Sea K4C Hub in the Lekwungen territory, known today as Victoria, BC.
 She is currently working towards completing her PhD in Leadership Studies – Adult Education and Community Engagement at the University of Victoria.
 Her research is focused on adult education, higher education, social justice, decolonising, arts-based approaches and community engagement.
 Suriani is from Malaysia but currently based in Canada.